$60 Find Cheap Flights from Washington, D.C. to California

 The average price of all round-trip flights from Washington, D.C. to California clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from Washington, D.C. to California, look for departures on Wednesdays and avoid leaving on a Monday, as it's usually the priciest day.
+If you are looking for a flight deal from Washington, D.C. to California, look for departures on Thursdays and avoid leaving on a Monday, as it's usually the priciest day.
 When flying back from California, Thursday is the cheapest day to fly and Sunday is the most expensive.

 How far in advance should I book a flight from Washington, D.C. to California?